Vasu77df/VasuperSiteSource/content/posts/using_uv.md

 - It has some utility functions to manage caches.
 - uv advertises to be 10 to 100x faster than pip, and in my experience just downloading and adding dependencies really has been a lot faster than pip.

-My analysis was not purely a technical one, but was driven more on what I thought was easy to use, and partially driver by the media hype when the tool was portrayed as an pip replacement.
+My analysis was not purely a technical one, but was driven more on what I thought was easy to use.
+Another partial driver was the media hype when the tool was portrayed as an pip replacement.
+I wanted to check out what the hype is.

 ---

 ## 3. Installing uv

-The UV project has got a standalone installer linked below, it's as simple of running it to install uv.
+The `uv` project has got a standalone installer linked below, it's as simple of running it to install `uv`.

-> Its, always recommended to download and review scripts downloaded from the internet before running them.
+> It's, always recommended to download and review scripts downloaded from the internet before running them.
 > Maybe skip the pipe and add a -o to your curl and glance quickly if everything is dandy.

 - https://docs.astral.sh/uv/getting-started/installation/